Labour conference gives Starmer chance to stress dividing lines with Tories

 But sources of tension could be debates over electoral reform and Sir Keir’s ban on frontbenchers joining strikers on picket lines, which cost Sam Tarry his shadow transport minister role in July.

-Some dissent is also possible when delegates sing the national anthem – for the first time in recent history – at the start of the gathering on Sunday.
+Some dissent is also possible during a rendition of the national anthem at the start of the gathering on Sunday.
+Former Labour leader Jeremy Corbyn described the decision to sing the anthem for the first time in recent history as “very odd”.

 One in every six public procurement contracts issued by the Government in the last five years were won by businesses with links to a tax haven, Ms Rayner noted.